EYBlockchain/starlight/README.md

 # starlight :stars:

-Generate a zApp from a Solidity contract.
+Generate a zApp from a Solidity contract

 ---